-The surfacing artist adds texture and color to 3D characters, environments and accessories in an animated project to enhance their visual appeal based on the visual style defined by the artistic director, the production designer and the filmmaker.
+The surfacing artist adds texture and colour to characters, environments and CG accessories in an animated function, in order to enhance their visual appeal based on the design style defined by the artistic director, the production designer and the film director.

-After the modeling stage comes the surfacing (definition of materials, textures that will cover a 3D volume), which will be followed by lighting and final rendering.
+After the modelling phase, the surfacing artist takes the lead (definition of materials, textures that will cover a 3D volume), before the lighting and the final rendering phase.

-The surfacing artist is responsible for complex and challenging surfacing configurations.
+The surfacing artist is responsible for complex and technically demanding surfacing configurations.
+In a way, he digitally “paints” with complex equations and specialized software.

-He somehow “paints” with complex equations and specialized software (Body Paint, Maya, Renderman, Zbrush, Mudbox, Photoshop, etc.) and works closely with the modeling and lighting departments to ensure that surfacing needs are met in parallel with the needs of other departments.
+He works closely with the modelling and the lighting departments to ensure surfacing needs to be met in parallel with the needs of other departments.

-Being a surfacing artist requires creativity, open-mindedness, a good sense of design elements such as detail, scale, composition, colour and shape.
+Being a surfacing artist requires creativity, open-mindedness, a good eye for design elements such as details, scale, composition, colour and shape.

-Surfacing artists are in high demand.
-Most often, they work in animation studios.
+Surfacing artists are in demand.
+They most often work in animation studios.
 They may also have the opportunity to work with independent studios.

-After a few years of experience, the surfacing artist may consider moving into positions of greater responsibility such as supervisor or other management positions within the FX department.
+After a few years of experience, the surfacing artist may consider moving into positions of greater responsibility such as supervisor or other management positions within the VFX department.